levisstrauss/react-netflix-clone/README.md

 - Deployment

-      yarn or npm run build
+      1- yarn or npm run build
+      2- Go to netlify and drag your build folder and the rest is personal configuration.

       ======== Application architecture ======

 ![](images/application-structures.png)